 Now that your bass and kick aren’t fighting each other to be heard, you’re ready to caress the amplitudes of both in isolation so they jive well together even better.
 Remember, as you go about this, don’t forget to disengage the solo button and make sure you aren’t moving backwards.

 The kick is mainly detected in the attack and felt in the bulk.
 But the bulk can linger longer than you intended and still get in the way of the bass.
 You may not have to or even want to trim the decay length down depending on the sparseness of of the song.

 Now that you have your clarity together, you’ll want to balance their relative volumes.
-Compression comes in handy here, but remember, it can and will effect your equalization work if you apply it post-EQ.
-This isn’t bad, just use your ears.
-You may want to apply compression before you start EQing sweet spots.
-It's up to you, but you'll likely have to do some tweaking if you compress after you EQ.
-Not a big deal.
+Compression comes in handy here, but remember, it can and will effect your equalization work if you apply it post-equalization.
+This isn’t bad, just use your ears and follow our bass compression guide.

 When I say compress aggressively, I don’t mean for you to turn your compressor into a limiter.
 Don’t drop the threshold to -60 db and set a 100:1 ratio.
 For instance, if you compress too hard on a kick, you won’t have a kick.
 You’ll have a square sine wave.

 On the bass, you’ll be okay setting a lower threshold and higher ratio with a short attack and release.
 You’ll want the volume of the bass to be very consistent to provide stability for the mix and the listener.

 Remember, you’re taking volume away and should be able to read how much on the meter or by calculating it from your ratio.
 As the bass climbs above your threshold, the input will be reduced to the output of the ratio.
 So if you’re ratio is 5:1, then for every 5 db going in only one will come out.